yyrdl/zco/readme.md

 # why zco?

-   The most of operations in node.js(or webside) is based on callback,people convert callback-style-code to Promise-style-code(or other style) in order to making control flow clearly.But it is not good enough,we want to writing sync-style-code.we have created a few modules that allow us writing sync-style-code.
+   The majority of operations in node.js(or webside) is based on callback,people convert callback-style-code to Promise-style-code(or other style) in order to making control-flow clearly.But it is not good enough,we want to writing sync-style-code,and we have created some modules that allow us writing sync-style-code.

-   Many other modules require a Promise returned by expression after yield,it's not necessary if we just want to making control-flow clearly. __zco__ only work with callback,do less operation. zco has good performance among these coroutine modules(see performance statistics below).
+   Many other modules require a Promise object returned by expression after `yield`,it's not necessary if we just want a clear control-flow.
+__zco__ only work with callback,do less operation and has good performance among these coroutine modules(see performance statistics below).

 # performance battle